gchq/stroom-docs/content/en/docs/user-guide/content/documentation.md

 ## Code

-Code can be represented in-line like this `echo "hello world"` by surround it with back-ticks.
+Code can be represented in-line like this `echo "hello world"` by surround it with single back-ticks.

-Blocks of code can rendered with the appropriate syntax highlighting using a fenced block comprising three back-ticks.
+Multi-line blocks of code can rendered with the appropriate syntax highlighting using a fenced block comprising three back-ticks.
 Specify the language after the first set of three back ticks, or `text` for plain text.
 Only certain languages are supported in Stroom.